nacos-group/nacos-sdk-python/README.md

 * `param` *metadata* Extra info in JSON string format or dict format
 * `param` *enable* A bool value to determine whether instance is enabled or not.
 * `param` *healthy* A bool value to determine whether instance is healthy or not.
+* `param` *ephemeral* A bool value to determine whether instance is ephemeral or not.
 * `return` True if success or an exception will be raised.

 ### Deregister Instance